Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Simulation Studies

 \section{Simulation Studies}

 In order to test the robustness of our algorithm to measurement noise, we carried out a series of simulation studies.
-We generated 100 simulated camera-radar datasets using the same trajectory but with varying noise levels (see \Cref{fig:sim-trajectory}).
-The nominal (noise-free) trajectory was selected to ensure sufficient excitation of the camera-radar pair.
-Simulated radar ego-velocity measurements (i.e., $\Vector{h}_{r_k}$) were computed using the known linear and rotational velocities defined by the trajectory.
-Simulated camera pose measurements (i.e., $\Matrix{R}_{cw,t_k}$ and $\Vector{t}_{c, t_k}^{wc}$) were derived from observations of a series of landmark points, arranged in a 2D grid.
+We generated two simulated camera-radar datasets using two different trajectories and with varying amounts of (synthetic) noise (see Figures \ref{fig:sim-trajectory} and \ref{fig:sim-trajectory-new}).
+The nominal (noise-free) trajectories were selected to ensure sufficient excitation of the camera-radar pair.
+The median linear and rotational velocities for the trajectory shown in \Cref{fig:sim-trajectory} were, respectively, higher and lower than the velocities for the trajectory shown in \Cref{fig:sim-trajectory-new}.

+After constructing the trajectories, we computed the simulated radar ego-velocity and camera pose measurements.
+Since radar measurements are antenna configuration- and environment-specific, these measurements were not generated at the EM propagation level.
+Radar ego-velocity measurements (i.e., $\Vector{h}_{r_k}$) were computed using the known linear and rotational velocities defined by the trajectory.
+Consequently, our simulated radar measurements generalize to any radar and environment that produce an unbiased 3D ego-velocity estimate.
+Simulated camera pose measurements (i.e., $\Matrix{R}_{cw,t_k}$ and $\Vector{t}_{c, t_k}^{wc}$) were derived from simulated observations of a series of landmark points, arranged in a 2D grid.
 This configuration of points matches the configuration of a standard `checkerboard' camera calibration target.
 In the targetless setting, we can only estimate the position of the camera up to an unknown scale \cite{chiuso2002_structure}, so the checkerboard tracking algorithm is given an incorrect size for the checkerboard squares.